 You can also call us for emotional support -- as often as you need.
 We know living with Alzheimer's can be overwhelming at times.
 Remember, we are here for you -- all day, every day.

 Our Caregiver Consultation Program is designed to help people navigate the difficult decisions and uncertainties people with Alzheimer’s and their families face at every stage of the disease.
-We can provide care consultation services to you by telephone,
+We can provide care consultation services to you by telephone or video conferencing These include:

 - Assessment of needs